Donatas Motiejūnas: National team career

+Motiejūnas represented Lithuania's national teams in international tournaments.

-Motiejūnas led Lithuania's junior national team to the silver medal at the 2008 FIBA Europe Under-18 Championship.
-Despite losing to Greece's junior national team in the gold medal game, he was named the MVP of the tournament, after averaging 18.2 points, 10.2 rebounds and 1.8 blocks per game.
-At the 2008 FIBA Europe Under-20 Championship, he averaged 11.2 points and 5.4 rebounds per game.
+Motiejūnas led Lithuania under-18 team to the silver medal at the 2008 FIBA U18 European Championship.
+Despite losing to Greece in the gold medal game, he was named the most valuable player (MVP) of the tournament, after averaging 18.2 points, 10.2 rebounds and 1.8 blocks per game.
+At the 2008 FIBA U20 European Championship, he averaged 11.2 points and 5.4 rebounds per game.

-In 2013, Motiejūnas won a silver medal with Lithuania's national team at the FIBA EuroBasket tournament and went on to compete for the national team at the 2014 FIBA Basketball World Cup, where he averaged 7.4 points and 4.0 rebounds in nine games.
+Motiejūnas won a silver medal with Lithuania senior team at EuroBasket 2013 tournament and went on to compete for the national team at the 2014 FIBA Basketball World Cup, where he averaged 7.4 points and 4.0 rebounds in nine games.

-In June 2015, Motiejūnas ruled himself out of the 2015 FIBA EuroBasket to continue recovering from a back injury he sustained while playing for the Houston Rockets.
+In June 2015, Motiejūnas ruled himself out of EuroBasket 2015 to continue recovering from a back injury he sustained while playing for the Houston Rockets.

 Personal life

 Motiejūnas has a large tattoo on his chest of an eagle clutching a basketball.
 He explained, "I really like the attitudes of eagles.
 They never give up.
 When they grab a fish or something else, they never let it go."
 Motiejūnas is a fan of FC Bayern Munich and Germany national football team.